artemis-p/Rock_Paper_Scissor/README.md

 ## User stories
 - As a user I would like to be able to choose Rock, Paper, Scissors, Lizard or Spock to play in my turn
+- As a user I would like to see if I won or lost the game

 ## Tech stack